ur5us/insomnia.rest/content/documentation/other/security.md

 and there is nothing Insomnia can do to help apart from resetting your account.
 You _can_ change your password but you need a copy of your old one to do so.

+**Unencrypted Fields**<br>
+By default, resources within the application are fully encrypted before being sent to the server.
+However, both `id` and `name` of each resource are attached in plaintext before uploading.

 **Local data is not encrypted on disk**<br>
 Insomnia currently stores application data on disk in raw form.
 E2EE only applies to data that is transmitted over the network.
 It is still